Last reviewed on 7th August 2023 by Martin Alexander (Mortgage Advisor)

-Landlords with buy to let mortgages often have them on an interest-only basis.
-There are good reasons for this.
+Interest-only mortgages are popular among buy to let landlords and there are good reasons for this.
 Purchasing a buy to let is often for investment purposes and an interest-only mortgage can keep monthly costs to a minimum, especially when compared to a repayment mortgage.

 There are certain caveats to be aware of before deciding on which mortgage is the best option for your investment goals.
 The type of buy to let mortgage you decide on will largely depend on what you hope to achieve from your investment.